igl-merkens/igl-kiosk/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is currently copyrighted by me but contributions are very welcome.
+I just have to find the right open source license.

 ## Contributing